The page has been translated by Gen AI.

 This is a Configuration template used to create a Virtual Server in an Auto-Scaling Group.
 The main features are as follows.

-• Image: Provides OS standard images and user-created custom images.
-Users can select and use them according to the service they want to configure.
+• Image: Provides OS standard images and Custom images created by the user.
+Users can select and use them according to the service they wish to configure.

-• Keypair: Provides the Keypair method for a secure OS access method.
+• Keypair: Provides the Keypair method for secure OS access.

-• Init script: The user can define a script to be executed when the Virtual Server starts.
+• Init script: Users can define a script to be executed when the Virtual Server starts.

-• For more details, please refer to Launch Configuration Creating.
+• For more details, refer to Launch Configuration Create.

 Reference

-For images and server types selectable in Launch Configuration, refer to Virtual Server OS Image Provision Version and Virtual Server Server Type.
+In Launch Configuration, please refer to the Virtual Server OS Image Provisioning Versions and Virtual Server Server Types for the selectable images and server types.

 Auto-Scaling Group

-Use Launch Configuration as a pre-configuration template for server creation.
-You can create an Auto-Scaling Group to adjust and manage the number of servers.
+Launch Configuration is used as a pre-configuration template for creating servers.
+By creating an Auto-Scaling Group, you can adjust and manage the number of servers.
 The main features are as follows.

-• Launch Configuration: It is a configuration template used to create a Virtual Server in an Auto-Scaling Group.
+• Launch Configuration: A Configuration template used to create a Virtual Server in an Auto-Scaling Group.

-• Server Count Settings: Virtual Server Auto-Scaling provides several ways to adjust the number of servers in an Auto-Scaling Group.
+• Server Count Setting: Virtual Server Auto-Scaling provides several ways to adjust the number of servers in an Auto-Scaling Group.

-• Fixed Server Count Method: When creating an Auto-Scaling Group, this method keeps the default settings by maintaining the configured number of servers without any added schedules or policies.
-Refer to Create Auto-Scaling Group and set the Min, Desired, Max server counts.
+• Fixed Server Count Method: When creating an Auto-Scaling Group, this method keeps the default settings using the configured number of servers without any additional schedules or policies.
+Refer to Create Auto-Scaling Group to set the Min, Desired, and Max server counts.

-• Manual Server Count Adjustment Method: In an Auto-Scaling Group, this method increases or decreases the number of servers by modifying the server count to the desired amount.
-You can choose whether to manually set the desired number of servers.
-Refer to Modify Server Count.
+• Server Count Manual Adjustment Method: In an Auto-Scaling Group, you can increase or decrease the number of servers by modifying the server count to the desired amount.
+You can choose whether to manually set the desired server count.
+Please refer to 서버 수 수정하기.

-• Schedule Reservation Method: You can schedule daily, weekly, monthly, or one-time, and set the desired number of servers at a specified time.
-This is useful when you can predict when to reduce or increase the number of servers.
-If you use the schedule method, refer to Manage Schedule to add and manage schedules.
+• Schedule reservation method: You can schedule daily, weekly, monthly, or one-time, and set the desired number of servers at the specified time.
+This is useful when you can predict when to scale the number of servers up or down.
+If you use the schedule method, please refer to Manage Schedules to add and manage schedules.

-• Load Balancer: Whenever a Virtual Server is added or terminated, it automatically connects to and disconnects from the Load Balancer registered in the Auto-Scaling Group.
+• Load Balancer: Automatically connects and disconnects to the Load Balancer registered in the Auto-Scaling Group whenever a Virtual Server is added or terminated.

 Reference

-Auo-Scaling Group’s Load Balancer operates in conjunction with Load Balancer from February 2025.
+The Load Balancer of the Auo-Scaling Group will operate in conjunction with the Load Balancer starting in February 2025.

 Constraints